Types of Paragraphs in Essay or Academic Writing: With Examples

 These paragraphs discuss a question about literature in a formal way and develop an argument about it.

-Some of the questions that are asked about literature can include; “what is the theme of the story,” “what influence did the main character actions have on the story”,and “character change description from one character to another.”
+Some of the questions that are asked about literature can include; “What is the theme of the story,” “What influence did the main character actions have on the story”, and “character change description from one character to another.”

 Any references to real life are not included in literary paragraphs.